Frank D. Cella

 Clifton L. Fenton

-Powell is area executive vice president at Arthur J. Gallagher & Co., an international insurance brokerage and risk management services firm.
+Bill Powell is area executive vice president at Gallagher, an international insurance brokerage and risk management services firm.
 He focuses on higher education and nonprofit entities.

 Clifton L. Fenton